cs-maestro/MovieSuggestor/README.md

 ## Dataset

 The project uses the [MovieLens dataset](https://grouplens.org/datasets/movielens/) for movie ratings and information.
 The dataset contains a collection of movies along with user ratings.

+## Contributing

+Contributions to the Coding Task Extractor project are welcome.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.